Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/functions-and-return/_index.md

 _db_id: 709
 content_type: project
 flavours:
   - any_language
 ready: true
 submission_type: link
 tags:
   - technical-assessment
-title: 'Assessment: Functions, return statements and printing to the terminal'
+title: "Assessment: Functions, return statements and printing to the terminal"
 ---

 Students should 100% understand the following concepts.
 Note that simply memorizing this stuff will be insufficient.
 In the final test, the different concepts will be combined in complex ways.